Wateraice727/dijkstra-lan-optimization/README.md

 # dijkstra-lan-optimization
-Dijkstra's algorithm for content delivery optimization in LANs.
+Dijkstra's algorithm for content delivery optimization in LANs (source code only).